ABenC377/cw-stag/breifing.md

 **Partial Commands**
 To further support flexible natural language communication, your server should be able to operate with shortened, "partial" commands.
-It is convenient for the user to be able to omit _some_ of the subjects from a command, whilst still providing enough information for the correct action to be identified.
+It is convenient for the user to be able to omit _some_ of the subjects from a command, whilst still providing enough information for the correct gameAction to be identified.
-For example, the command `unlock trapdoor with key` could alternatively be entered as _either_ `unlock trapdoor` _or_ `unlock with key` - both of which provide enough detail for an action match to be attempted.
+For example, the command `unlock trapdoor with key` could alternatively be entered as _either_ `unlock trapdoor` _or_ `unlock with key` - both of which provide enough detail for an gameAction match to be attempted.
-In order to stand a chance of matching a command to an action, each incoming command MUST contain a trigger phrase and _at least_ one subject.
+In order to stand a chance of matching a command to an gameAction, each incoming command MUST contain a trigger phrase and _at least_ one subject.
-Anything less than this and the intended action will probably be too vague to identify.
+Anything less than this and the intended gameAction will probably be too vague to identify.

 **Extraneous Entities**
-When searching for an action, you must match ALL of the subjects that are specified in the incoming command (e.g. `repair door with hammer and nails`).
+When searching for an gameAction, you must match ALL of the subjects that are specified in the incoming command (e.g. `repair door with hammer and nails`).
-Extraneous entities included within an incoming command (i.e. entities that are in the incoming command, but not specified in the action file) should prevent a match from being made.
+Extraneous entities included within an incoming command (i.e. entities that are in the incoming command, but not specified in the gameAction file) should prevent a match from being made.
 This is to prevent the user attempting to perform actions with inappropriate entities (e.g. `open potion with hammer` should not succeed).

 **Ambiguous Commands**
-Much of the above "fuzzy" matching of actions is risky - there may be situations where _more than one_ action matches a particular command.
+Much of the above "fuzzy" matching of actions is risky - there may be situations where _more than one_ gameAction matches a particular command.
-If a particular command is ambiguous (i.e. there is _more than one_ **valid** and **performable** action possible - given the current state of the game) then NO action should be performed and a suitable warning message sent back to the user (e.g. `there is more than one 'open' action possible - which one do you want to perform ?`)
+If a particular command is ambiguous (i.e. there is _more than one_ **valid** and **performable** gameAction possible - given the current state of the game) then NO gameAction should be performed and a suitable warning message sent back to the user (e.g. `there is more than one 'open' gameAction possible - which one do you want to perform ?`)

 **Composite Commands**
 Composite commands (commands involving more than one activity) should NOT be supported.
 Users are unable to use commands such as `get axe and coin`, `get key and open door` or `open door and potion`.
-A single command can only be used to perform a single built-in command or single game action.
+A single command can only be used to perform a single built-in command or single game gameAction.

 **Error messages**
 Note that due to the range of possible response messages it is possible to return to the user, we will not test for specific error/anomaly messages.